dgaydukov/cert-aws/sa/files/sa.md

 Plz note that master account can't leave org.
 If master wants to leave you have to delete org.
 To leave org you need iam access policy: `organizations:DescribeOrganization/organizations:LeaveOrganization` As long as you have organization and your account - master account, it can't accept invitation to join other org.
 If you want it to become member account, you have to delete your organization first.
 OU (Organization Unit) - group of accounts under one name, can be used to build hierarchical structure.
 Account can be a member of only 1 organization/OU at a time.
-OU can be a member of only 1 OU at a time.
+OU can be a member of only 1 OU at a time:
+* move account between 2 OU or between root & OU
+* when you create OU you should specify parent OU or root account
+* you can't move OU to another parent.
+If you want to do this you have to:
+    * create new OU under new parent
+    * move all accounts from old OU to new OU
+    * remove old OU
-Typical use case is to have 2 accounts (dev + prod) to separate concerns, but to manage them from single one.
+* you can't delete OU if there are children OU or accounts there Typical use case is to have 2 accounts (dev + prod) to separate concerns, but to manage them from single one.
 There are 2 types of policies:
 * SCP (Service Control Policy) - policy you can apply to a group of aws accounts, defines service actions (like run EC2 instance), it follows the same rules as IAM policies.
+Keep in mind that master account is not affected to SCP.
 You can attach a policy to the root/OU/account.
 SCP limits IAM permissions (if you create SCP to block ec2 creation for all accounts, even root user form child account won't be able to launch any ec2 except for t2.micro)
 Order of execution - most restrictive policies take precedence.
 It never grant permission, they work like permission boundary - defining max set of permission accounts in organization can have.
 It will never limit permission to internal user of current account who has permission to access resources (for these purposes you have to use permission boundary).